-“Many parents teach children that social or ‘white’ lies are acceptable,” says Dr. R. Andrew Harper, medical director of the University of Texas Harris County Psychiatric Center and associate professor of psychiatry and behavioral sciences at the University of Texas Medical School at Houston.
+“Many parents teach children that social or ‘white’ lies are acceptable,” says Dr. R. Andrew Harper, medical director of the University of Texas Harris County Psychiatric Center and the assistant dean for educational programs at the University of Texas Medical School at Houston.

 “For example, most parents tell their children to express thanks and pleasure for gifts, even if the gift is something the child does not want,” he says.
 “Parents also teach children that some thoughts, while honest, do not always need to be related to others when they might cause hurt feelings or discomfort.”

 By adolescence, however, teens understand the difference between lying to spare feelings and lying to get one’s own way.
+Why do teenagers lie, you ask?
 Teens lie for a variety of reasons, such as trying to avoid getting into trouble or seeking more freedom than parents are allowing.
 If a teen has learned that bending the truth will help him get his way, lying may seem like a good option.